 Marie Giguère has extensive experience and expertise in commercial and corporate law, mergers and acquisitions, as well as regulatory compliance and corporate governance.
 She was most recently Executive Vice President, Legal Affairs and Secretariat at the Caisse de dépôt et placement du Québec.
 Marie began her career in the national law firm of Fasken Martineau in 1976.
 She subsequently served as Senior Vice-President, Corporate Affairs, and General Secretary of the Montréal Exchange before becoming Senior Vice-President, Chief Legal Officer and Secretary of Molson Inc.

-Marie is a board member of the TMX Group and McGill University Health Centre, as well as Governor Emerita of McGill University.
+Marie is a board member of the TMX Group, as well as Governor Emerita of McGill University.
 She is a former member of the board of CBC Radio Canada, and of the board of governors of McGill University.